ALiangLiang/moment-ranges/README.md

 range.contains(c); // true
 range.contains(c, { excludeEnd: true; }); // false
 ```

-**DEPRECATED** in `4.0.0`: The `exclusive` options is used to indicate if the start/end of
-the range should be excluded when testing for inclusion:

 **Note**: You can obtain the same functionality by setting `{ excludeStart:
 true, excludeEnd: true }`